stitchdata/docs/_account-security/settings/manage-stitch-api-keys.md

     anchor: "disable-reenable-api-key"
     summary: "How to disable or re-enable an API key"
     content: |
-      If you want to temporarily disable an API key, you can click the [TODO] icon next to the key and use the **Disable this key** option.
+      If you want to temporarily disable an API key, you can click the icon next to the key and use the **Disable this key** option.

-      To re-enable a disabled key, [TODO]
+      To re-enable a disabled key, click the icon next to the **Status** column and select **Re-enable this key**.

   - title: "Manage Stitch partner account access"
     anchor: "manage-stitch-partner-account-access"